intel/intel-extension-for-tensorflow/latest/_sources/docs/guide/aamp_tune.md.txt

 ### Configuration List

-In order to achieve faster performance with strong numeric stability, Advanced Auto Mixed Precision (AMP) maintains four lists: ALLOWLIST, DENYLIST, INFERLIST, and CLEARLIST that let users manually configure a balance of performance and accuracy with FP16/BF16 if the default configuration doesn't provide the expected performance.
+In order to achieve faster performance with strong numeric stability, Advanced Auto Mixed Precision (AMP) maintains four lists: ALLOWLIST, DENYLIST, INFERLIST, and CLEARLIST that let you manually configure a balance of performance and accuracy with FP16/BF16 if the default configuration doesn't provide the expected performance.

 Set the lists according to the numerically-safe or numerically-dangerous type of the operations.
-The lists include the Operation Types of Tensorflow, and support fused Operations.
+The lists include the Operation Types of TensorFlow, and support fused Operations.

 | List Name | Description                                                  |